DreymaR/BigBagKbdTrixPKL/Source/README.md

 * EPKL v1.2.1: WIP
 	- Added (Curl)AngleSym Colemak-eD variants.
 The non-Wide Sym variant now keeps Plus/Equal next to 0 and brackets above another as in the Wide variants.

+	- Added Nyfee's ColemaQ mod and NotGate's ISRT alias IndyRad layout, as ANSI Cmk-CA mods in the `_Test` folder.
+Nyfee's mod has his own Sym mod included.
+	- Added the Cmk-DpgH mod using SteveP's `D>P>G` loop which leaves the left hand bottom row alone.
+It's considered a secondary and somewhat inferior variant.
+	- Added Michael Dickens' MTGAP layout as an eD base layout, and some ergo mods for it.
+There are many MTGAP variants; I used the "main 30 keys" one.
+	- Added a Reset button to Layouts/Settings.
+It deletes all UI-made lines for the current setting in the Override file, including commented-out UI lines.

 TODO:
 -----